Kalanchoe beharensis: Description

 The types of trichome present on the leaves of Kalanchoe vary among the different species.
 The different types of trichomes are an indicator of adaptation to a particular environment.
 On the leaf blade of K. beharensis there are trichomes of the non-glandular, bushy three-branched type.
 This type of trichome is dead, with evidence of tannin.
 K. beharensis trichomes are also characterized by striped cuticular ornamentation on their surface.
 Glandular trichomes are also present on the leaves, with more on petioles than on leaf blades, and more on the top of the leaf as opposed to the bottom.

+Inflorescences

+Inflorescences are 50–60 cm high, forming a branched corymb.
+Flowers are on short pedicels (stalks).
+The calyx is 7 mm long with lobes that are oblong and acuminate (tapering to a point).
+The corolla tube is urn-shaped and 7 mm long.
+Blooming occurs from spring to summer, and flowers are small and yellowish.

 Reproduction

 The genus Kalanchoe may reproduce asexually by producing plantlets on leaf margins, which when distributed on a suitable substrate will form new plants.
 Plantlet-forming species fall under two categories.
 The first category is induced plantlet-forming species that produce plantlets under stress.
 The second plantlet-forming species is constitutive plantlet-forming species that spontaneously forms plantlets.
 Induced plantlet-forming species have the LEC1 gene that allows them to produce seeds, whereas the constitutive plantlet-forming species have a defective LEC1 gene and cannot produce seeds.
 K. beharensis produces seeds as well as plantlets.